 Find out who among your friends, associates, and those in your social media network have contracted virtual assistants.
 Not only can they give you names of proven candidates but they can share their experiences with you.

-It is important to conduct due diligence on all candidates even if these people were recommended by those in your network.
+Just like Business due diligence, It is important to conduct due diligence on all candidates even if these people were recommended by those in your network.
 Due diligence can include the following actions:

 - Asking for other client references